 Publisher sharing policies

 Most publishers allow authors to share versions of their work, subject to several conditions.
 If your published work has a DOI, you can use shareyourpaper.org to walk through checking to see whether and how you can share your work.
-Sherpa Romeo is another good resource for finding publisher and journal policies on self-archiving.
+Open Policy Finder is another good resource for finding publisher and journal policies on self-archiving.
 Typically, publisher policies specify the following details for sharing your work:

 • Timing: Some publishers require an embargo before sharing your work – authors must wait a set period of time after the journal version is first published before making their work freely available online.
 (Many journals do not require an embargo, however.)